 Industry Report - Industry SWOT Analysis Chapter

 The Safe and Vault Manufacturing industry is in the mature phase of its life cycle.
-IBISWorld expects the industry's value added (IVA), measuring its contribution to total economic output, to increase at an annualized 1.2% in the 10 years to 2019.
-This compares unfavorably to projected US GDP growth over the period, at an annualized 2.5%.
+IBISWorld expects the industry's value added (IVA), measuring its contribution to total economic output, to increase at an annualized 1.2% in the 10 years to 2020.
+This is slower than projected US GDP growth over the period, at an annualized 2.5%.
 Although the discrepancy between IVA and GDP growth usually indicates an industry in the midst of decline, the industry is more appropriately described as mature for a variety of other reasons.

 Several structural aspects of this industry point to maturity.
 Industry products are accepted wholly by downstream markets, with persistent domestic and global demand for burglary resistant and fire resistant safes and vaults... purchase to read more